-Shakshouka.
+Shakshuka.
 Tunisian in origin it is a dish of eggs poached in a rich sauce of tomatoes, spiced with red chili pepper, cumin, and garlic.
 Another spice used in this recipe is called harissa.
-Harissa is a paste commonly used in North African cuisines that is a combination of different kinds of peppers, spices, and herbs along with some type of oil.
-I also used greek yogurt in this recipe as well to give it a kick.
-Squeezed some fresh lemon on top along with chopped parsley and sesame seeds to unify this beautiful dish.
-Serve with toasted whole wheat pita bread.
+Harissa is a paste commonly used in North African cuisines that is a combination of different kinds of peppers, spices, and herbs along with oil.
+Squeezed some fresh lemon on top along with chopped fresh herbs.
+Add sesame seeds, avocado or greek yogurt.
+Serve with toasted pita bread.

 1 tsp paprika

 can garnish with feta cheese crumbles, cilantro, parsley, sesame seeds, avocado, scallions